Advice on GMAT

 - Don’t forget the guides:

-The official GMAT guides are an indispensable resource for preparation.
+The official guides are an indispensable resource for preparation.
 Even if have joined an institute, never forget to practice from the guides.
-They not only give you hundreds of examples and concepts but also provide relevant GMAT advice, suggestions and tips.
+They not only give you hundreds of examples and concepts but also provide relevant exam advice, suggestions and tips.
 Kaplan is another resource that you should not neglect.
-These books are downloadable from the official GMAT site mentioned above.
+These books are downloadable from the official site mentioned above.

 - Guessing is useful:

-These were some of the most important tips that can be covered under GMAT advice.
+These were some of the most important tips for GMAT.
 However there are several others that you will discover on your own once you sit down to prepare.
 All the best!!